yumnakhtar/Bamazon2.0/README.md

 # Bamazon2.0

-In this application you can be a customer and buy some groceries, or become a manager and manage inventory.
+In this application you can be a customer and buy some groceries, or become a manager and handle inventory.
 All of this is possible with the help of MySQL.

 ## Getting Started